-Russell Morris is an accomplished civil litigator and business advisor with over a decade of experience representing clients in state and federal courts in complex commercial litigation, securities litigation, and insurance and business disputes.
+Russell Morris is an accomplished civil litigator and business advisor with over two decades of experience representing clients in state and federal courts in complex commercial litigation, securities litigation, and insurance and business disputes.

 Mr. Morris has worked on cutting edge cases on behalf of both plaintiffs and defendants.
 On the defendants’ side of the bar, Mr. Morris practiced at two of the top firms in the United States.
 He began his career as a litigator at Cravath, Swaine & Moore LLP (1999-2002) and later joined the litigation department of Willkie Farr & Gallagher LLP (2004-2011).